idimitrakopoulos/illuminOS/README.md

 ## Microcontroller Support

 illuminOS is open enough to allow the configuration and control of any ESP based microcontroller.
-At this point only nodeMCU has been configured by the author but other controllers can be contributed by users.
+At this point only NodeMCU has been configured by the author but other controllers can be contributed by users.

 To do this a new board class must be created that inherits from hw.Board.

-e.g. `hw/NodeMCU.py`
+e.g. `hw/board/NodeMCU.py`

 In this class _board_ related configuration can be mapped and Board functions invoked.
 The concept is to abstract hardware mapping as much as possible from functionality.